kweezo/InsertName/README.md

 # Gameplay Notes

-## Advanture
+## Adventure

 ### Teams
-In team can join up to 7 plyers.
+Up to 7 players in a team.

 ### Clans
-Teams can join together to create clans (min. requirements: Two full teams)
+Teams can join together to create clans (min. requirements: two full teams)

-### Advanture Guild
+### Adventure Guild

 For quests